What it is –– and what it's not!

 Mezcal (also: Mescal or Meskal) is a spirit distilled from mash made out of the steamed hearts of various species of agaves.
 The word mezcal comes from the Aztec language, the Nahuatl, and means "cooked agave": mezcalli from metl = agave, ixcalli = cooked.
 Historically, mezcal is the general term for all kinds of agave spirits made in Mexico.
-Since 1994 however, there is a protected denomination of origin (denominación de orígen) for Mezcal.
+These are produced from locally available agave species using varying techniques and are named differently from region to region.

 Since 1994, there has been a Protected Designation of Origin (Denominación de Orígen = DO) for Mezcal.
 The Norma Official Mexicana NOM-070-SCFI-2016 stipulates that all products with the trade name Mezcal must be produced in defined regions using specific techniques and defined raw materials.
 This is mainly controlled by the Consejo Regulador del Mezcal (CRM).
 However, Mezcal continues to be used as a generic term in the vernacular outside of the DOs - especially by traditional producers who reject the policy's moderation.

 Since 1974, there has already been a DO for Tequila, which was originally marketed as Vino Mezcal de Tequila.
 It was singled out by NOM-006-SCFI-2012 as a product with specific regional characteristics from the family of agave spirits (then called mezcal), with the name shortened and known internationally simply as tequila.
 The regulations that accompany the DO are controlled by the Consejo Regulador del Tequila (CRT).